Rising fuel costs could change crime prevention tactics for law enforcement

-STUART, Fla. — Local sheriffs are among those who are closely watching rising gas prices.
+STUART, Fla. — Florida sheriffs are among those who are closely watching rising gas prices.

-Burning fuel is just a part of what it takes, they say, to keep communities safe by staying on patrol on the road, in the air, or out on the water.
+Burning fuel is just a part of what it takes, they claim, to keep communities safe by staying on patrol on the road, in the air or out on the water.

 But some crime prevention tactics might be scaled back if gas prices do not level out.